 You may think a rooftop terrace is the last place you'll find wildlife, but you'd be surprised!
 Many of us are relocating to lofty ranges, as urban terrace landscapes soar ever higher in every city on the planet, while so does airborne wildlife.
 We've seen beehives in Bermondsey, aviaries in Notting Hill, chipped pigeons monitoring pollution levels, and even ducklings hatching in a paddling pool in our Vauxhall roof garden.
 Let's face it, we can certainly indulge in the sleekest modern penthouse terrace, yet still provide room for some more guests; we need the insects – they're anything but gate crashers!

 River Thames forms one of the busiest, noisiest and most polluted London landscapes, as poignant as it may seem, and what's more, its barrier's diminished capacity is a testament to the effects of global warming, and in urgent need of an augmented system.
 Still, nothing's better than a peaceful crepuscule along the Thames, where across a rooftop panorama, the balmy sunsets warm the cockles of one's heart, producing a study of London's essential, undulating topography.

 We derive energy from a well-designed landscape, in the comforting familiarity of nature, or the subliminal associations fashioned in its fabric.
 The vignettes we create by forming windows and portholes in our custom planters, often in contemporary roof terraces along the river, let daylight in, while emitting an internal LED glow at night.
 By carving these distinct apertures, we also provide a sense of refuge.
-This embracive concept isn't a new landscape phenomenon; Jay Appleton, the British geographer, outlined his habitat theory four decades ago, in an eloquent, inspiring thesis.
+This embracive concept isn't a new landscape design phenomenon; Jay Appleton, the esteemed British human geographer, outlined his habitat theory four decades ago, in an eloquent, inspiring thesis.